Patience

 OBGYN.

 So he testified, and it was just a mind-blower.
+He said, listen.

-He said, listen, this pregnancy outcome most likely came
+This pregnancy outcome most likely came

-you know, no matter how much you point your finger at this woman and criticize her,
+So, you know, no matter how much you point your finger at this woman and criticize her,

 About a month later, the judge made his decision.

-And he writes this really emotional 40-page decision.
+And he writes this. really emotional 40-page decision.

-He says, Patience has been portrayed as an Antichrist, but this judge thinks she is instead just a mother caught hopelessly in the web of poverty with a lack of any support system.
+He says, patience has been portrayed as an Antichrist, but this judge thinks she is instead just a mother caught hopelessly in the web of poverty with a lack of any support system.

 The judge vacated Patience's conviction on the grounds of ineffective assistance of counsel.